Intelligent XML Editing

 Configurable Content Completion Assistant Behavior

-There are many settings that customize the operating mode of the Content
+There are numerous settings that allow you to customize the behavior of the

-Completion Assistant.
-For example, you can enable or disable the generation of the
+Content Completion Assistant.
+For example, you can enable or disable the generation of

-required content or modify the way the cursor is positioned after an insertion.
+the required content or modify the way the cursor is positioned after an

 XML Quick Fixes